 Trademark and False Advertising

 Alex represents and advises a range of consumer product, fashion, food & beverage, pharmaceutical and medical device companies before the federal courts, TTAB and NAD.
 He has represented both plaintiffs and defendants in numerous Lanham Act matters in courts across the country, including in multiple preliminary injunction hearings and jury trials.
 Beyond litigation, Alex frequently counsels clients concerning advertising and marketing claim substantiation and review, and regularly appears before NAD.
 He is an editor of and contributor to Proskauer’s advertising law blog, Watch This Space: Proskauer on Advertising Law, and is a frequent speaker at advertising law conferences and courses.
 Alex’s trademark and advertising clients have included Church & Dwight, the NFL, S.C.
 Johnson & Son, Colgate Palmolive, Diageo, Ascena Retail Group, Henry Schein, NxStage Medical and Fresenius Kabi.

 Alex also litigates trade secret misappropriation and restrictive covenant cases and has served as an adjunct professor of law at Brooklyn Law School teaching trade secrets law and supervising the student-run Brooklyn Law School Trade Secrets Institute.

-Beyond intellectual property matters, Alex has also represented clients in many general commercial litigation matters, covering a range of industries, including professional sports, software, information technology, and cellular communications.
-He has participated in numerous temporary restraining order and preliminary injunction hearings, as well as multiple jury trials.
+Beyond intellectual property matters, Alex has represented clients in many commercial litigation matters, covering a range of industries, including professional sports, software, information technology, cellular communications, healthcare, and finance.